realworldocaml/book/en/compiler-output-formats.md

 <title>Enforcing principal typing</title>

-You can also pass a `-principal` flag to the compiler to turn on a stricter *principal type checking* mode.
-This detects "risky" uses of type information to ensure that the type inference has a stable result.
+You can also pass a `-principal` flag to the compiler to turn on a stricter principal type checking mode.
+This detects risky uses of type information to ensure that the type inference has one principal result.
 A type is considered risky if the success or failure of type inference depends on the order in which sub-expressions are typed.

-This only affects a limited number of language features:
+The principality check only affects a few language features:

-* polymorphic methods.
+* polymorphic methods for objects.
 * permuting the order of labeled arguments in a function from their type definition.
 * discarding optional labelled arguments.
-* The generalized algebraic data types (GADTs) present from OCaml 4.0 onwards.
+* generalized algebraic data types (GADTs) present from OCaml 4.0 onwards.
 * automatic disambiguation of record field and constructor names (since OCaml 4.1)

 Here's an example of principality warnings when used with polymorphic methods.